gkrishnan/gkrishnan.github.io/_posts/2015-06-09-spark-hello-world.md

 	object TestApp {
 	  def main(args: Array[String]) {
-	    val logFile = "/Users/gnambiar/Programming/TestApp/logFile" //This should be a path pointing to a log file in your system val conf = new SparkConf().setAppName("Test Application")  //Set the application name here and create a new Spark Configuration object val sc = new SparkContext(conf) // Create a Spark Context utilizing the conf that you just created val logData = sc.textFile(logFile, 2).cache() //c
+	    val logFile = "/Users/gnambiar/Programming/TestApp/logFile"
+            //The above filepath should be a path pointing to a log file in your system

+	    val conf = new SparkConf().setAppName("Test Application")
+            //Set the application name here and create a new Spark Configuration object

+            val sc = new SparkContext(conf)
+            // Create a Spark Context utilizing the conf that you just created

+            val logData = sc.textFile(logFile, 2).cache()
+            cache this, for faster execution

 	    val numErrors = logData.filter(line => line.contains("error")).count()
+	    //The above line filters on the basis of all the lines that contain the word error and gives the total count of such lines

 	    println("Lines with ERROR: %s".format(numErrors))
+	    //Prints the above information

 	  }
 	}